100thCoin/AccuracyCoin/README.md

   3: The 1-cycle DMA should not get delayed by a write cycle, rather it just shouldn't occur in that case.
   4: If the sample was set to keep looping, the DMC DMA timing in your emulator is off.

-### CPU Registers Power On State
-  1: The A Register should be $00 at power on.
-  2: The X Register should be $00 at power on.
-  3: The Y Register should be $00 at power on.
-  4: The Stack Pointer should be $FD at power on.
-  5: The Interrupt Flag should be set at power on.

 ### CHR ROM is not Writable
   1: Writes to the PPU Address space from the range $0000 through $1FFF should not overwrite teh CHR data if the cartridge has CHR ROM instead of CHR RAM.